sopatel14/90DaysOfDevOps/2026/day-43/day-43-jobs-steps.md

 ## 🧠 Architectural Insights (Theory Section)

 ### What does `needs:` do?
-By default, GitHub Actions runs all independent jobs completely in parallel on fresh servers to finish pipelines as fast as possible.
-The `needs:` keyword serves as a sequential gatekeeper.
-It forces a specific job to pause execution and wait until the dependent target job(s) complete successfully.
-This is vital for software delivery pipelines because you shouldn't run a **deploy** script if the **test** suite has broken down.
+It creates dependencies between jobs, forcing them to run sequentially instead of simultaneously.
+It stops a downstream job from executing if the required parent job fails.

 ### What does `outputs:` do?
-Every job in GitHub Actions executes on an entirely isolated, separate virtual machine runner.
-When a job ends, its virtual machine and local hard disk memory are destroyed.
-The `outputs:` block allows a job to register a specific variable string inside the global engine's memory space before shutting down.
-This lets downstream jobs fetch and look inside that shared memory token, serving as a messaging bridge between completely isolated hardware servers.
+It lets you share data and variables between different jobs in your workflow.
+This is required because each job runs on its own isolated virtual machine.

 ### Why would you pass outputs between jobs?
-(Task 3 Reflection Note)
+(Task 3 Note)
-You must pass outputs between jobs because jobs do not share memory or file system states.
-If Job A calculates a piece of runtime metadata (like an automated version tag, a cloud resource IP address, or an evaluation metric), that data will disappear forever when Job A closes down.
-Inter-job output mapping is the only way to share small, dynamic data parameters with following runners without wasting time writing and downloading storage files.
+Because jobs run on isolated machines, any file or variable created in Job 1 vanishes when it closes.
+Passing outputs is the only way to share dynamic strings (like versions or generated dates) with Job 2.

 ### What does `continue-on-error: true` do?
-(Task 4 Reflection Note)
+(Task 4 Note)
-Normally, if a single step within a job throws an error (exits with a non-zero status code), the runner instantly drops everything, cancels all remaining steps, and marks the workflow execution status as red/failed.
-Turning on `continue-on-error: true` converts a step failure into a non-breaking warning flag.
-The individual step can fail, but the execution engine ignores the crash, keeps the running job state green, and allows following steps to proceed as if nothing went wrong.
-This is exceptionally useful for tasks like running experimental tools or tracking non-blocking metrics.
+It prevents a specific step failure from crashing your entire workflow run.
+The individual step will show a warning flag, but the rest of the job keeps running smoothly.